 Little River Light, Great Smoky Mountains NP, October 30, 2015

 “It’s all about the light!”
-AND the shapes AND the colors AND the perspective AND the time of year AND getting out of bed AND … the eyes and persistence to see what you might have driven past!
+AND the shapes AND the colors AND the perspective AND the time of year AND getting out of bed AND … the eyes and persistence to see what I might have driven past!

 Beaver Marsh Dawn